ArMM1998/PuyoEdit/README.md

-# PuyoEdit
-Puyo Puyo Animation Editor
+# Puyo Puyo Animation Studio

 This is an animation editor for the ncsc format used by sega in Puyo Puyo games.
 Games it supports: